NoiseShift: Resolution-Aware Noise Recalibration for Better Low-Resolution Image Generation: Experimental Setup

-\paragraph{Metrics.} We evaluate models with standard text-to-image generation metrics: CLIP Score~\cite{Hessel2021CLIPScoreAR} for text–image alignment and Frechet Inception Distance (FID)~\cite{Heusel2017GANsTB} for the distance between feature distributions of real and generated images.
+We evaluate models with standard text-to-image generation metrics: CLIP Score~\cite{Hessel2021CLIPScoreAR} for text–image alignment and Frechet Inception Distance (FID)~\cite{Heusel2017GANsTB} for the distance between feature distributions of real and generated images.
+Following prior works~\cite{elasticdiffusion, scalecrafter, Cheng2024ResAdapterDC}, we sample 10,000 images for each of the benchmarks.
+While we disable CFG (\textit{i.e.}, set the guidance scale to 1.0) during calibration, we set 5.0 for SD3, 4.5 for SD3.5, and 3.0 for Flux-Dev during inference.